FractionEstate/cardano-rust-node/docs/guides/BLOCK_PRODUCTION_RUNTIME_EXAMPLE.md

 ## Wiring example

 The snippet below lives inside an async context (e.g. a Tokio task).
-It uses the in-memory storage backend for clarity; swap in the LMDB or RocksDB backends once the `legacy` feature is enabled.
+It uses the in-memory storage backend for clarity; swap in the LMDB backend once the `legacy` feature is enabled.

 ```rust
 use std::collections::HashMap;